miguelmota/ethereum-development-with-go-book/en/smart-contract-read/README.md

+---
+description: Tutorial on how to query a smart contract with Go.
+---

 # Querying a Smart Contract

 These section requires knowledge of how to compile a smart contract's ABI to a Go contract file.
 If you haven't already gone through it, please [read the section](../smart-contract-compile) first.